KTanAug21/fly.io-livewire-snippets/README.md

 ## Deploying through Fly.io
 1. Follow the deployment instructions [here](https://fly.io/docs/laravel/).
+2. This repository is using a sqlite database stored in `/storage/database/`.
+Please follow [Fly setup here](https://fly.io/docs/laravel/the-basics/databases/#sqlite-in-a-laravel-fly-app) to Volumize the storage file and persist data in it, including the `storage/database/database.sqlite`.
 2. You might run into "Mix manifest not found" error.
 If so, quickly remove `public/hot` from your `.gitignore` file

 ## Constitution